Devprayag Sangam - The Birth Place of Maa Ganga

 What makes this confluence truly unique is the visible contrast between the two rivers — the greenish Alaknanda and the darker Bhagirathi — creating a rare and mesmerising natural view.

 This divine meeting of rivers makes the town one of the most important pilgrimage destinations in India.
-A key stop in the Char Dham, Panch Kedar, Panch Prayag, and Do Dham yatras, it is surrounded by Himalayan peaks and ancient temples like Raghunath Ji Temple, offering a perfect blend of spirituality, mythology, and natural beauty.
+A key stop in the Char Dham, Panch Kedar, Panch Prayag, and Do Dham Yatra.
+It is surrounded by Himalayan peaks and ancient temples like Raghunath Ji Temple, offering a perfect blend of spirituality, mythology, and natural beauty.

 Table of Contents